gameflorist/dunedynasty/README.md

 You will need the `\*.PAK` data files from the EU v1.07 release of _Dune II_.
 See the file [data/FILELIST.TXT](/static/general/data/FILELIST.TXT) for a complete list of needed files.

-Place them into one of the following places:
+The location to put the files depends on the OS / release bundle (see below).

+### Installation on Windows

- 1. In a directory named `data` next to the dunedynasty executable.
+The recommended place is the directory named `data` next to the dunedynasty executable.
-    This is the simplest option.

- 2. In your personal data directory.
-    The location depends on your operating system:

-    - Windows 64bit:
+As an alternative, you can also use the personal data directory, which depends on the 64bit or 32bit version:

-      `C:\users\<your user>\AppData\Roaming\Dune Dynasty\data`
+- 64bit: `C:\users\<your user>\AppData\Roaming\Dune Dynasty\data`

-    - Windows 32bit:
-      `C:\users\<your user>\Application Data\Dune Dynasty\data`
+- 32bit: `C:\users\<your user>\Application Data\Dune Dynasty\data`

-    - macOS:
-      `$HOME/Library/Application Support/dunedynasty/data`

-    - Unix:
-      `~/.local/share/dunedynasty/data`

-Once the data files are in place, you may start the game by running `dunedynasty.exe` or `dunedynasty`.

-### Special installation instructions for MacOS
+### Installation on macOS

+Using the macOS app-bundle, the `data` folder is located inside the app package under the following folder:
+`Dune Dynasty.app/Contents/Resources/data`

-Using the MacOS app bundle, the `data`, `music` and `campaign` directories are located inside the app package under `Dune Dynasty.app/Contents/Resources`.
-You have to right click on the `Dune Dynasty` app and click `Show Package Contents` in the context menu to be able to access it and copy your data (as well as music-sets and campaigns) there.
+You have to right click on the `Dune Dynasty` app and click `Show Package Contents` in the context menu to be able to access it and copy your data there.

+As an alternative, you can also use/create a personal data directory at `$HOME/Library/dunedynasty/data`.

-Due to the executable and included dylibs not being built with an Apple Developer ID, the Gatekeeper service will put them in a quarantine.
+Due to the executable and included dylibs not being built with an Apple Developer ID, the Gatekeeper service might put them in a quarantine after download.
 A `setup` script is included to lift quarantine from all files.
-You will have to open the script with the right- or control-click menu, then choose `Open` in the warning dialog.
+You will have to open the script with the right- or control-click menu, choose `Open` in the warning dialog, and then `y` on the terminal-prompt.
 After the script has run, you should be able to start the app without problems.
 If you get a `disallowed by system policy` error, your system policy does not allow to load the included libraries (mainly to happen with company macs).

-### Special installation instructions for Linux
+### Installation on Linux

+#### Linux Flatpak package

+The recommended package for Linux is the Flatpak package.
+For this you need to have Flatpak installed (see [setup instructions](https://flatpak.org/setup/)).

+Now you can install the Flatpak package by calling:
+`flatpak install --user DuneDynasty.vX.X.X.flatpak`
+(replace `X.X.X` with the actual downloaded version)

+Next start the Flatpak app once using:
+`flatpak run io.github.gameflorist.dunedynasty`

+This will create the needed resource folders.
+Now you can place the data files at:
+`~/.var/app/io.github.gameflorist.dunedynasty/data/dunedynasty/data`

+#### Linux regular package

-On Linux you will also have to install the libraries __Dune Dynasty__ depends on:
+Using the regular Linux package, you will also have to install the libraries __Dune Dynasty__ depends on:

 ```shell
 sudo apt install liballegro5.2 liballegro-acodec5.2 liballegro-image5.2 libenet7 libfluidsynth3 libmad0 libgl1